1.0 Objective: 1.1 To lay down the procedure for the Operation and Calibration of Analytical Balance (ISHIDA).

 18.104.22.168 Perform uncertainty measurement on 5.0g.

-188.8.131.52 Calculate uncertainty for all the selected weight by using following formula:
+188.8.131.52 Calculate uncertainty for all the selected weights by using the following formula:

 184.108.40.206 Acceptance criteria: Uncertainty is satisfaction if 2 × standard deviation divided by the actual mass value, does not exceed 0.10%